antonin-a/docs/pages/cloud/sap/concept-dedicated-server-and-hpc/guide.en-gb.md

 #### SAP HANA database

 OVHcloud Backint Agent for SAP HANA allows to take advantage of a S3 Object Storage, like retention policy or immutable policy.
-To know more about OVHcloud Backint Agent for SAP HANA, we recommand our guides:
+To know more about OVHcloud Backint Agent for SAP HANA, we recommend our guides:

 - [Install and use OVHcloud Backint Agent for SAP HANA](/pages/cloud/sap/cookbook-install-ovhcloud-backint-agent/)
 - [Use OVHcloud Backint Agent with several S3 Object Storage buckets](/pages/cloud/sap/cookbook-configure-ovhcloud-backint-agent-several-buckets/)